Mya (singer): 2019–2025: Further acting and musical collaborations

 "I Deserve It", uptempo banger, "I'ma Do It", and heartfelt ballad, "Just Call My Name".

 In 2021, she released dual singles, "Forever My Love" and "True Love" to coincide with her debut single anniversary.
 In February, she costarred in the Tubi streaming platform action movie Lazarus.
 In July 2021, the singer released "Worth It" introducing her alter ego "Mya Lan$ky".
 In December, Mýa starred in the Lifetime's original Christmas movie, My Favorite Christmas Melody alongside Rainbow Sun Francks.

 In January 2022, Mýa made a guest appearance on the ABC reality show Shark Tank.
 In June 2022, Mýa reunited with Christina Aguilera for a special performance of "Lady Marmalade" at LA Pride.

 In January 2023, Mýa made a cameo in the rebooted comedy film House Party.
 In August 2023, she released a song called "Whine," a dancehall reggae collaboration featuring Jamaican dance-hall musician Bounty Killer.
 On October 10, 2023, the singer released an extended play of "Whine" dance mixes.

 In February 2024, the singer released "Anytime," a standalone single to commemorate the anniversary of her debut single.
 In April 2024, she collaborated with Junior Sanchez on the dance collaboration "So Hype;" an official music video, directed by Lauren Hashian and Spicy Rico, followed on May 15, 2024.

 On May 9, 2025, the singer released her new single "Face to Face" in partnership with Virgin Music Group.
 On June 9, 2025, she performed "Case of the Ex" at the 2025 BET Awards as a part of the tribute to 106 & Park and its twenty-fifth anniversary.
 The following day, she released her first single the funky 80's inspired "Give It To You" from her forthcoming studio album.
 In September 2025, the singer starred in rapper Joyner Lucas's music video for the song "NVM."
+Beginning in October, the singer performed a few spot dates on Brandy and Monica's The Boy Is Mine Tour.
+In addition, to commemorate the twenty-fifth anniversary of her sophomore album, in late October 2025, the singer released Fear of Flying on vinyl for the first time.